Forena Reports is built of the idea of using SQL to get data out of a database and use XHTML and CSS to format it into web reports.

 - Forena doesn't require a Java stack!
 So you can install it on a hosting service, etc.

-Forena is one of the available options to consider for creating charts.
-Checkout the Comparison of Charting modules for details about Forena's charting features as compared to some of the other modules that are typically used for charting, such as Chart or Charts.
+Forena is one of the available options to consider for creating various types of charts.
+Checkout the Comparison of Charting modules for details about Forena's charting features as compared to some of the other native charting modules that are typically used for charting, such as Chart or Charts.